erulabs/ynez/README.md

 ## About

-Redistribute is powered by brand new features in the Redis Database.
-You should read the [original blog post](http://antirez.com/news/114) and the [official docs](https://redis.io/topics/streams-intro)
+Redistribute is powered by brand new features in the Redis Database - Streams!
+You should read the [original blog post](http://antirez.com/news/114) and the [official Redis docs](https://redis.io/topics/streams-intro).
+Redistribute uses [XREAD](https://redis.io/commands/xread) and [XADD](https://redis.io/commands/xadd) to read and write to Redis Streams, and exposes an API that allows easy creation of real-time WebSocket services.

 ## Example